 I did a lot of wandering around Hanoi.
 Even when I wasn’t meaning to waste time, I spent a lot of time walking down unintended streets due to my inability to read street signs and my avoiding of traffic-heavy streets.
 One of my wandering days led me to chalkboard signs with the words ‘Tranquil Coffee” and other writing in Vietnamese.
 After several walks around the same block, I eventually found my way into the hidden cafe.
 Although in retrospect, I don’t expect it was that hidden.
 I’d wager that the unintelligible Vietnamese on the sign likely said something along the lines of “cafe located down next alley to the left”.

 Inside was fantastic.
-The name fits perfectly as there were only two others inside sipping cups of tea from the same pot and some quiet Vietnamese singing coming from the turntable.
+The name fits perfectly as there were only two others inside sipping cups of tea and some quiet Vietnamese music being played on vinyl.
 The coffee was great but I spent even more time with their massive pots of tea to keep me company while reading.

 - Shout-Out / Runner-Up award to Note Cafe down the road at 64 Lương Văn Can.
 Every drink comes with a happy little note attached to it and the walls of the cafe are filled with notes from previous customers.